jblukach/caretaker/README.md

 You may require additional assistance to resolve the issue outside of this project; at least the awareness to start asking questions will exist.

-No threat feed is complete without a map to visualize the results using GeoLite2 data created by MaxMind within a general area for privacy.
+No threat feed is complete without a map to visualize the results using GeoLite2 data created by MaxMind within a general area for privacy with a thirty-day retention.

 - https://map.tundralabs.org